tessercat/daoistic-book/book.md

 then they respect you,
 then they make fun of you.

-When you don't trust them,
-don't expect them to trust you.
+When you don't trust them enough, don't expect them to trust you.

 Your noble ideals are far from reality.